Fire Safety and Prevention

 As with any mechanical device, fire extinguishers must be maintained on a regular basis to ensure proper operation.

 The Office of Risk Management has put together a list of approved vendors who can provide a free engineering survey to recommend fire extinguisher placements for your facility.
-In addition, the Office conducts fire extinguisher training sessions for institutions in our insurance program.
+In addition, the ORM conducts fire extinguisher training sessions for institutions in our insurance program.
 For more details, please call: 617-746-5742.

 Good Housekeeping